Zolwiastyl/ts-projector/README.md

 CLI for setting variables per directory - so you can set `env` for current directory to `dev` and to directory next to it to `prod`.
 And when you go between them you will just call `$(ts-projector env)` instead of thinking or forgetting if this should be `dev` or `prod`.

-*Made along with ThePrimeagen while watching polyglot programmer on Fronend Masters.*
+\_Made along with ThePrimeagen while watching polyglot programmer on Frontend Masters.\_

 ## Building